obonaventure/cnp3/book/network/network.rst

  To deal with the memory corruption problem, link state packets contain a checksum.
 This checksum is computed by the router that generate the LSP.
 Each router must verify the checksum when it receives or floods a LSP.
 Furthermore, each router must periodically verify the checksums of the LSPs stored in its LSDB.

-Reliable flooding is illustrated in the figure below.
+Flooding is illustrated in the figure below.
 By exchanging HELLO messages, each router learns its local topology.
 For example, router `E` learns that it is directly connected to routers `D`, `B` and `C`.
 Its first LSP has sequence number `0` and contains the directed links `E->D`, `E->B` and `E->C`.
 Router `E` sends its LSP on all its links and routers `D`, `B` and `C` will insert the LSP in their LSDB and forward it over their other links.

 .. figure:: fig/network-fig-045-c.png
    :align: center
    :scale: 70

-   Reliable flooding : example
+   Flooding : example

-Reliable flooding allows LSPs to be distributed to all routers inside the network without using the routing tables of the routers.
+Flooding allows LSPs to be distributed to all routers inside the network without using the routing tables of the routers.
 In the example above, the LSP sent by router `E` will likely be sent twice on some links in the network.
 For example, routers `B` and `C` will receive `E`'s LSP at almost the same time and will forward it over the `B-C` link.
 To avoid sending the same LSP twice on each link, a possible solution is to slightly change the pseudo-code above so that a router waits for some random time before forwarding a LSP on each link.
 The drawback of this solution is that the delay to flood a LSP to all routers in the network will increase.

-Thanks to reliable flooding, all routers will store in their LSDB the most recent LSP sent by each router in the network.
-By combining the received LSPs with its own LSP, each router will be able to compute the entire network topology.
+To ensure that all routers receive all LSPs even when there are transmissions errors, link state routing protocols use `reliable flooding`.
+With `reliable flooding`, routers use acknowledgements and if necessary retransmissions to ensure that all link state packets are successfully transferred to all neighboring routers.
+Thanks to reliable flooding, all routers store in their LSDB the most recent LSP sent by each router in the network.
+By combining the received LSPs with its own LSP, each router can compute the entire network topology.

 .. figure:: fig/network-fig-047-c.png
    :align: center